Palarong Pambansa: Palarong Pambansa (1974–present)

+Institutionalized Palarong Pambansa

 Starting with the 2015 edition of the games, the Palarong Pambansa Board, which was created due to the Palarong Pambansa Law signed in May 2014, shall be mainly responsible for the preparation and conduct of the games.
 The board shall be the main policy-making and coordinating body of the annual tournament.
+The point system which is used to rank teams as early as the 2005 edition was scapped for the 2014 edition.
+From the 2014 edition, the General Olympic Medal System is used where the number of medals with priority to gold medals is devised to determine team rankings.

+The Palaro would be disrupted by the COVID-19 pandemic which led to the cancellation of the 2020 edition and the games not being held at all in 2021 and 2022.
+The games has returned with the hosting of the 2023 edition in Marikina.

-Participating regions
+Participating teams

 The regions participating in the annual Palarong Pambansa has become bigger as some regions have split.
 For instance, Southern Tagalog Regional Athletics Association (STRAA) represented the 10 provinces of Southern Tagalog in the later Palarong Pambansa.
 But it was divided into two, which is now Region 4-A or the Calabarzon region and Region 4-B or the Mimaropa region.
 Both are taking part in Palarong Pambansa as different teams or regions.

 Creation of administrative and autonomous regions such as Bangsamoro (competing since the 2019 edition) and Cordillera Administrative Region and splitting of big region into new regions like the Southern Mindanao, Central Visayas and Western Visayas causes more teams.
 All these reasons made the 18 regions participating in Palarong Pambansa.

-Defunct regions that have competed in the Palarong Pambansa include the Autonomous Region in Muslim Mindanao (which has been replaced by Bangsamoro) and the short-lived Negros Island Region.
+The Autonomous Region in Muslim Mindanao has competed in the Palarong Pambansa from 1994 until 2018.
+It was succeeded by Bangsamoro.
+The Negros Island Region (NIR) has also competed during its first iteration from in 2016 and the 2017 editions.

 A color coding system was introduced to uniquely identify each region based on their designated colors.
 Here are the participating regions with their assigned colors.

 Sports

-Currently, there are 20 sports disciplines and a special event being contested at the Palarong Pambansa.
-Except for archery (which is not played at the elementary level), competition at the events and disciplines are at the elementary and secondary levels.

-In the 2013 Palarong Pambansa in Dumaguete, three demonstration sports were played.
-These were futsal, wushu and billiards.
-Below are sports competed at the Palarong Pambansa.

-The Department of Education planned to add more events by 2017, particularly for the people with special needs, including the 50-meter and 100-meter runs for athletics and chess for the blind.